Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Parameter Optimization Algorithm

 Our parameter optimization algorithm, depicted in Fig.~\ref{fig:flowchart}, has offline and online phases.
 The offline phase computes DC-OPF parameters (\(\mathbf{b}\), \(\boldsymbol{\gamma}\), and \(\boldsymbol{\rho}\)) to achieve a high-fidelity approximation of the AC-OPF solution over a range of operational conditions.
 The online phase employs these parameters to efficiently solve DC-OPF problems in various applications.
 While our numerical results focus on DC-OPF problems, the optimized DC-OPF parameters are applicable to many computationally intensive optimization problems that incorporate DC power flow models, such as unit commitment~\cite{vanAckooij2018,knueven2020mixed}, expansion planning~\cite{majidi2016stochastic}, and grid reliability enhancement~\cite{Liu2010}.

-Our algorithm minimizes a loss function that quantifies the discrepancy between DC-OPF and AC-OPF generator active power setpoints over various load scenarios.
+Our algorithm minimizes a loss function based on the discrepancy between DC-OPF and AC-OPF generator active power setpoints over various load scenarios.
 To perform this minimization, we compute the loss function's gradients with respect to the parameters $\mathbf{b}$, $\boldsymbol{\gamma}$, and $\boldsymbol{\rho}$ for use in a nonlinear optimization method.
-Based on our numerical tests comparing various nonlinear optimization methods, the TNC optimization method best used these gradients to achieve scalable and effective parameter optimization.
-TNC's capability to approximate the Hessian matrix from gradient information ensures efficient handling of large-scale power systems.
+Based on our numerical tests comparing various optimization methods, TNC's approach to approximating the Hessian matrix from gradient information best achieved scalable and effective parameter optimization.